xanderlent/intel-npu-highlevel-rpms/README.md

 If you want to use this software with the Intel NPU, you will need to install the [driver](https://github.com/intel/linux-npu-driver) and have suitable hardware present in your system, which at present is an "Intel Core Ultra"-branded product from Intel's Meteor Lake, Lunar Lake, or Arrow Lake product lines.

 I also unofficially maintain the driver packaging in [another project](https://github.com/xanderlent/intel-npu-driver-rpm), with binaries available in [my xanderlent/intel-npu-driver Copr](https://copr.fedorainfracloud.org/coprs/xanderlent/intel-npu-driver/).
-Follow the directions there
+Follow the directions there.

 ## List of software packaged

 - [Intel NPU Acceleration Library](https://github.com/intel/intel-npu-acceleration-library)
 	- A Python library for running various AI/ML workloads on the Intel NPU.
 They also provide some [docs](https://intel.github.io/intel-npu-acceleration-library/index.html).

+## Support Status

+My primary goal is supporting the above list of software packaged.
+All the deps have best-effort support for now, so that I can focus on making the NPU-related packages work.

+- Fedora 39 and below are not supported, were never supported in the past, and likely will never be supported in the future.
+- Fedora 40 is partially supported: All the deps except OpenVINO build easily, so the headline package is missing.
+I'll need to figure out what else to backport from f41 to make it build.
+- Fedora 41 is supported.
+(OpenVINO is built as a backport from Fedora rawhide.
+Some dropped deps are forward-ported from Fedora 40.)
+- Fedora rawhide is partially suppported, because

 ### Packaged software and dependencies:
-- python-intel-npu-acceleration-library
+- python-intel-npu-acceleration-library (docs are not packaged due to additional deps)
-  - openvino (only for F40/F41, see below, packaged starting in F42+)
+  - openvino (only for F40/F41, see below, packaged with the NPU plugin even, starting in F42+)
   - python-neural-compressor (+pt)
     - python-accelerate
       - python-safetensors (+numpy,+torch)